 Vehicle Pass-by Noise characterizes the overall acoustic signature of a vehicle requires measuring it in operation – as it passes stationary microphones.

 With higher sound quality, overall perceptions of product quality are raised – leading to increased sales and greater brand equity.

 Acoustic material testing

-Testing materials for their acoustic characteristics lets you understand the contribution they will make to the overall acoustic experience of a room, vehicle, etc.
+Acoustic material testing provides insights into their characteristics, to better understand the contribution it will have on the overall acoustic experience of a room, vehicle, etc.